 1. EDUCATION about the psychological problems caused by physical punishment and about alternative approaches to discipline.
 Educational efforts should be directed towards parents, caregivers, educators, clergy, legislators and the general public.

 2. LEGISLATION to protect all children from physical punishment and to aid parents at risk.

 3. RESEARCH about alternative methods of disciplining and managing children and about the best ways to communicate these methods to parents, educators and caregivers

 A Social Problem

-The United States has not banned physical punishment, but approval of physical punishment in the United States has declined gradually and steadily over the past 40 years.
-The United States has signed, but not ratified, the United Nations Convention on the Rights of the Child (CRC), an international treaty which expressly prohibits all forms of physical or mental violence (1).
+The United States has not banned physical punishment, but public approval of physical punishment in the United States has declined gradually and steadily over the past forty years.
+However, physical punishment in schools is still legal in nineteen states.
+The United States has signed, but not ratified, the United Nations Convention on the Rights of the Child (CRC), an international treaty prohibiting all forms of physical or mental violence (Gershoff 2008).

-Effective alternatives to physical punishment exist to help children tolerate frustrations, regulate tension, behave in socially-acceptable ways, develop appropriate ethical and moral standards, and improve self-esteem.
+Effective alternatives to physical punishment exist to help children tolerate frustrations, regulate tension, behave in socially acceptable ways, develop appropriate ethical and moral standards, and improve self-esteem.

 Defining Physical Punishment